gi-dellav/rv/README.md

 - custom OpenAPI support
 - *chat mode* for turning rv into a chatbot-like assistant
 - *actions mode* for executing common git commands with one keystroke
+- full project context support (indexed references to other code or text files, full project reviews for better security and architectural reports)